GPS for the visually impaired: Brunel navigation system for the blind

-Prof. W. Balachandran is the pioneer and the head of GPS research group at Brunel University.
-He and his research team are pursuing research on navigation system for blind and visually impaired people.
+Professor W. Balachandran leads the GPS Research Group at Brunel University, where his team develops navigation system for blind and visually impaired people.
 The system is based on the integration of state of the art current technologies, including high-accuracy GPS positioning, GIS, electronic compass and wireless digital video transmission (remote vision) facility with an accuracy of 3~4m.
 It provides an automated guidance using the information from daily updated digital map datasets e.g. roadworks.
-If required the remote guidance of visually impaired pedestrians by a sighted human guide using the information from the digital map and from the remote video image provides flexibility.
+Additionally, the system incorporates a remote guidance feature, allowing a sighted assistant to monitor a user’s environment via transmitted video and provide manual navigation support, thereby enhancing the system's flexibility in complex or unmapped environments.

+The system achieves a positional accuracy of approximately 3 to 4 meters and provides automated guidance based on frequently updated digital map datasets, such as real-time information regarding roadwork.
+Additionally, the system incorporates a remote guidance feature, allowing a sighted assistant to monitor a user’s environment via transmitted video and provide manual navigation support, thereby enhancing the system's flexibility in complex or unmapped environments.

 The difficulties encountered include the availability of up to date information and what information to offer including the navigation protocol.
 Levels of functionality have been created to tailor the information to the user's requirements.